Jason-Whitmore/jpf/docs/Loss.md

 L(yTrue, yPredicted) = (yPredicted - yTrue)^2

 The standard loss function for regression tasks.
-This function is popular because the loss signal becomes very strong as the difference between yPred and yTrue grows larger.
-Also, this function is twice differentiable.
+This function is popular because the loss signal becomes very strong as the difference between yPredicted and yTrue grows larger.

 ### CrossEntropy